SureDeveloping/thrill-seeker-drf-api/README.md

 * [Resizing images](https://www.codu.co/articles/resizing-images-and-converting-formats-in-django-1rj9kdho) - for resizing images in the backend

-* [Resizing images](https://stackoverflow.com/questions/66649074/django-rest-frame-work-send-email-from-contact-form) - To send an email via contact form

 ## Acknowledgments
-I like to thank the follow persons for the help during the project:
+I like to thank the following persons for their help during the project:

-- My Code Institute mentor Spencer Barriball.
+- My Code Institute mentor, Spencer Barriball.
-- The Tutor Support team at Code Institute.
+- The Tutor support team at Code Institute.
-- Slack pear groupe and and CI cohort.
+- Slack pear group and CI cohort.
 - All the people who make their knowledge available for free.

-This project is for educational use only and was created for the Code Institute course Full stack software development by Stephan Sure.s://stackoverflow.com/questions/66649074/django-rest-frame-work-send-email-from-contact-form) - To send an email via contact form
+This project is for educational use only and was created for the Code Institute course Full Stack Software Development by Stephan Sure.